cul1n/4PSATeamRepo/README.txt

-Repository for the git/bash assignment.
+Add or remove movies from the list!